 One of the greatest responsibilities we have is to support ourselves and others in living at our highest and best.
-Whether we’re parents, partners, friends or leaders, it’s incumbent upon us to help others to live as close to their unique potential as we can.
+Whether we’re parents, partners, friends, or leaders, it’s our solemn duty as humans to help others live as close to their unique potential.

 With everything we say and do, we’re influencing — positively or negatively — the people we care about.
 The ideal is to do this with consideration and intention.
 Here are ten ways you can help others see and realize the best that’s within them: